Status Update for El Capitan Canyon

 Registered Guest Policy

-In anticipation of a busy spring and summer season, we want to remind our guests that for the safety and enjoyment of our overnight campers, we do not allow any unregistered guests beyond our Canyon Market.
+For the safety and enjoyment of our overnight campers, we do not allow any unregistered guests beyond our Canyon Market.

 Group Sales and Weddings